Search crews recover body of missing 26-year-old Utah skier killed in avalanche

-EMERY COUNTY, Utah — Officials with the Emery County Sheriff’s Office said Saturday evening crews recovered the body of a skier who was killed in an avalanche.
+EMERY COUNTY, Utah -- Search and rescue crews have located and identified the body of a skier who went missing after an avalanche in the Skyline area mountains, the state's first avalanche fatality in three years.

-The skier was buried in the avalanche Friday afternoon, sheriff’s officials said, in a remote area north of Electric Lake.
+The Emery County Sheriff's office said the skier was buried in the avalanche Friday afternoon in a remote area north of Electric Lake, the sheriff's office said.
+The slide was two feet deep and 600 feet wide.

-Besendorfer’s body was recovered at around 12 p.m.
-Saturday by a search dog, officials said.
+Search and rescue crews located to body of 26-year-old Michael Besendorfer of Nephi, Utah around 12 p.m.
+Saturday.

+"What makes this super heartbreaking is these two men were not prepared for their own self rescue, that means they didn’t have the appropriate rescue gear," said Craig Gordon a forecaster with the Utah Avalanche Center.

-Crews conducted the initial search Friday night, but conditions were deemed too dangerous and efforts were called off at midnight, and resumed Saturday morning.
+Crews conducted the initial search Friday night, but conditions were deemed too dangerous.
+Efforts were called off at midnight and resumed Saturday morning, at which point they called for back-up and the search resumed.

-“The search by ground and air resumed this morning after UDOT crews blasted some unstable slopes in the search area,” the Emery County Sheriff’s Office said Saturday in a Facebook post.
+"Once we have to call in an outside rescue, search and rescue, chances are the outcome is going to be super sad," Gordon said.

 The Sheriff's department said that officials with the Utah Avalanche Center monitored the search area for adverse conditions as crews worked to recover Besendorfer.